qingy1337/MarkdownStudio/README.md

-# Markdown Live Preview
+# MarkdownStudio

-[Markdown Live Preview](https://markdownlivepreview.com/) is a tiny web tool to preview Markdown formatted text.
+MarkdownStudio is a tiny web tool to preview Markdown formatted text.

 ## Setup